Cheapest Way to Ship Posters

 What Actually Drives the Cost to Ship Posters

-The best way to avoid overpaying is to standardize a few package sizes and test rates weekly.
+The best way to avoid overpaying is to standardize a few tube sizes and check rates on every order.
 That gives you a repeatable process as order volume grows.
+Ship Intelligence handles the per-order rate check automatically by selecting the cheapest valid rate, so you are not manually comparing three carriers on each tube.

 - Keep package dimensions as tight as safely possible to reduce dimensional pricing risk.